idrispendisbey/arionum-scripts/README.md

 Run 'status' a few times for initial blocks to kick in.
 Wait a few minutes then run status again.
 Run 'restart' function to restart all services.
 Wait a few minutes then run status again.
 Run 'sync' to run sanity manually and monitor progress.

+If node still does not sync, you might have a bad block ...
-Run 'rebuild' to sync to a remote daily snapshot. 'rebuild latest' if its been awhile.
+Run 'rebuild' to sync to the local snapshot (if any). 'rebuild latest' if its been awhile and you want a fresh copy.
-Run 'peers reset' to clear peers table. sync and/or sanity will replenish peers on next run.
+Run 'peers reset' to clear peers table. sync and/or sanity will replenish peers list on next run.

 To speed up initial sync use the "rebuild" function.
 This will download a snapshot from pxgamer, import it and restart.
 If sync gets stuck try "pop 1" or "pop 10".
 This will clear the stuck block and it should start syncing again.
+Try not to use "rebuild latest" unless your local snapshot is months old.

 ... if stuck try pop ...
 `aronode mainnet pop 10;`